 For years, search engines tried to read content on pages to determine what that page is about.
 They need that content to be able to match the search query with the indexed pages that give the best answers to this query.
 Turns out that truly understanding what something on a page is or means, is harder than it seems, especially for machines.
 Search engines need a little guidance to discover the true meaning of elements on a page.
 Enter, structured data in Schema format.

 We noticed this and built a complete and fully extendable Schema framework inside Yoast SEO.
 This structured data implementation builds a complete graph for your site, so search engines not only know what everything means but also how everything is connected to the bigger picture.
+In addition, Yoast SEO comes with a few structured data blocks and we’re working on adding more in the future.

 So what makes a good website?